joaovwfreire/liveSchool/README.md

         Embedding the second application at the page while making sure cross-origin requests are only enabled for this specific purpose.
         Running the second application at a subdomain and adding some server-side status management.

+Lit Access Control is not currently able to get the current connected wallet as TailWind CSS covers the modal.
+I've addressed that by publishing a proof of concept version where users are able to test the dashboard and the control panel, but without css.